lauradang/translation-hero/README.md

 # Translation Hero

 A web application where users can upload an image and translate the object in the image into any language they want.
-This project was conceptualized at UofT Hacks VI, and completed afterwards on my own time.
+This project was conceptualized at UofT Hacks VI, and redone afterwards on my own time.

 ## Built With